omega8cc/boa/docs/FILES-SYMLINK.md

   task is running.
 The backups relocation additionally holds the task queue with a self-healing `/run/boa_queue_stop.pid` and serialises with a `flock`, so no backup is moved mid-write.
+- **Orphan archiving is deletion-safe.** A deleted-site store is *moved* (never deleted) into `.archived/`, and only when the name has **neither** a Drush alias **nor** a vhost.
+A disabled or active site keeps both, so it is never touched; and the nightly sweep runs with the task queue paused + drained, so a live site cannot momentarily look deleted.
+Pruning `.archived/` remains the operator's call.

 ## Verify